This list was updated on 8/3/2020 at 3:57 PM

 The First District court in San Francisco has cancelled all in-person oral arguments until further notice.
 Attorneys who choose to present oral arguments must do so by video after June 17.
 The chief justice issued an emergency order for the court on March 18.
 The court issued a second implementation order on April 15.

-The Second District court in Los Angeles suspended all in-person oral arguments.
-The court will be holding video oral arguments for the duration of the COVID-19 emergency.
+The Second District court will be holding video or telephonic oral arguments for the duration of the COVID-19 emergency.
+The courtroom will be closed to the public, although proceedings can be watched online.
 The chief justice issued an order giving the court up to 30 extra days to “do any act required or permitted under the California Rules of Court. ” The court’s April 15 implementation order is here.

 The Fourth District courts received an emergency order from the chief justice extending by up to 30 days “any act required or permitted under the California Rules of Court. ” In-court oral arguments have been suspended.
 Counsel who choose to present oral arguments must do so by telephone.
 The court issued an April 15 implementation order.